FAHNES: Feature-aware (Hyper)graph Generation via Next-Scale Prediction

 • Node/Hyperedge Budget: Initially, each node and hyperedge is assigned a budget of one, indicating it represents itself.
 As the hypergraph is coarsened, merged clusters inherit the sum of the budgets of their components.
 This budget tracks how many elements each cluster represents and will later guide the generation process.

-These bugets and averaged features will later serve as inputs to the upsampling model for reconstruction.
+These averaged features and budgets will later serve as inputs to the model for reconstruction.

-Examples of coarsening sequences for various 3D meshes.
+Examples of coarsening sequences for various 3D meshes and point clouds.
 Thicker lines represent 2-edges.
-Each row shows a progressively coarser version of the input hypergraph.
+Each row shows a progressively coarser version of the input (hyper)graph.

 Coarsening Inversion / Upsampling